tecolicom/Term-ANSIColor-Concise/README.md

 colored region.
 If you do not like this behavior, set module variable `$NO_RESET_EL` or `ANSICOLOR_NO_RESET_EL` environment.

-Erase Line sequence "{EL}" clears the line from cursor position to the end of the line, which means filling the area by background color.
+Erase Line sequence `{EL}` clears the line from cursor position to the end of the line, which means filling the area by background color.
 When Erase Line is explicitly found in the start sequence, it is copied to just before (not after) ending reset sequence, with preceding sequence if necessary, to keep the effect even when the text